p-ranav/hypergrep/doc/USAGE.md

 ![multiple_patterns](images/multiple_patterns.png)

 ### Locating the Match

+In addition to line numbers, the byte offset or the column number can be printed for each matching line.

 Use `-b/--byte-offset` to get the 0-based byte offset of the matching line in the file.